deskvillage/dannychadburn.github.io/about.md

 <a href="#facts">Facts</a> / <a href="#faq">FAQ</a> / <a href="#why">Why Tidy Swan?</a>

-#### Since the late 90s I've been working in the realm of digital marketing.
+#### Since the late 90s I've been working in digital marketing.
 I've generated billions of page views for household name companies, global agencies, government funded charities and fledgling startups,

 It seemed unfair to limit all that experience to just one employer.
-So I'm now a freelance content consultant offering [performance analysis](/content-campaign-analytics), [IA](/content-information-architecture), [content marketing](/creative-content-marketing) and [headline writing](/headline-copywriting) services to companies of all shapes and sizes.
+So I'm now a freelance content consultant offering [IA](/content-information-architecture), [performance analysis](/content-campaign-analytics), [content marketing](/creative-content-marketing) and [headline writing](/headline-copywriting) services to companies of all shapes and sizes.

 I was once described by a manager as a maverick.
 It may or may not have been intended as a compliment, but I took it as one.
 My approach is unconventional - an invaluable trait when the industry often accepts homogeneity and the humdrum.